playgameservices/android-basic-samples/README.md

 an account that's listed as a tester in the project on Developer Console, otherwise the server will act as though your project did not exist.

+Note: BaseGameUtils doesn't have any resources, so it doesn't have a res/ directory.
+If your build system seems unhappy about this, you can just create an empty res/ directory.